 Antigua and Barbuda is one of five countries in the Caribbean that have a Citizenship by Investment program.
-In return for investing in a government-approved real estate project, a government-approved local business project, the University of the West Indies (UWI) Fund, or the Antigua and Barbuda National Development Fund (NDF), you can obtain citizenship and enjoy the benefits of having an Antigua and Barbuda passport.
+In return for investing in a government-approved real estate project, a government-approved local business project, the University of the West Indies Fund (UWI), or the Antigua and Barbuda National Development Fund (NDF), you can obtain citizenship and enjoy the benefits of having an Antigua and Barbuda passport.
 In this article, we examine the National Development Fund in Antigua and Barbuda, including the application process, processing fees, and the benefits of donating to the fund.

 antigua-citizenship-national-development-fund-funding-government-sponsored-projects-local-authorized-agent-requisite-due-diligence-fees